Last update: May 17, 2021

 The world’s population is ageing more quickly than ever before.
 By 2050, the number of people over 60 is expected to double.1 People with cancer are also growing older.
 Approximately 37% of new cancer cases around the world are diagnosed in people older than 70,2 and this number is predicted to more than double by 2040.3 This staggering trend will place a significant burden on individuals, families, communities and healthcare systems worldwide.4

-Our multiyear When Cancer Grows Old™ initiative is intended to address the challenges of cancer and aging.
-We are collaborating with the global cancer community of advocates, healthcare providers and others around the world to find solutions and create change so that aging patients with cancer have the best possible chance to grow old.
+Our multiyear When Cancer Grows Old™ initiative is intended to address the challenges of cancer and ageing.
+We are collaborating with the global cancer community of advocates, healthcare providers and others around the world to find solutions and create change so that ageing people with cancer have the best possible chance to grow old.

 When Cancer Grows Old Program Trailer Video

 In 2020, Sanofi began work to advance customized solutions for ageing people with cancer throughout all stages of the disease.

 The Time for Change Is Now